Ibaslogic/Ibaslogic/src/contents/series/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 React (sometimes called React.js or ReactJS) is a JavaScript library for building a fast and interactive user interface.
 It was originated at Facebook in 2011 and allow developers to create sizeable web applications or complex UIs from a small and isolated snippet of code.

 In some quarters, React is often called a framework because of its behaviour and capabilities.
 But technically, it is a library.
 Unlike some other frameworks like [Angular](https://angularjs.org/ "Angular documentation") or [Vue](https://vuejs.org/ "Vue documentation"), you’ll often need to use more libraries with React to form any solution.

 Let’s take a step backwards.
-I mentioned that it allows developers to create complex UI from an isolated snippet of code.
+React allows developers to create complex UI from an isolated snippet of code as mentioned earlier.

 What does that mean?
 To understand better, you need to start thinking in React Component.